 The agreement also contains a legally operational backstop which is designed to ensure that there will be no hard border between Northern Ireland and the Republic of Ireland.
 This will only come into force if both sides fail to reach a long-term trade deal that avoids the need for a hard border.
 If the backstop is triggered, the UK will remain in a single customs territory with the EU.
 The UK will be unable to leave the backstop without agreement from the EU.

 The Withdrawal Agreement was approved by EU leaders on the 25th November at a special summit.
-On the 15th January, the UK Parliament voted against the Withdrawal Agreement negotiated by the Prime Minister.
+The UK Parliament has since voted against the Withdrawal Agreement negotiated by the Prime Minister.

 Click here for more information.